Federal immigration raids planned for Chicago and other sanctuary cities in coming days after a weekend of warnings

 Elsewhere, celebrations were muted.

-In Wauconda, a village northwest of Chicago, the annual Latino Heritage Festival was canceled due in part to “immigration concerns in our area,” the Wauconda Police Department said in a Friday social media post.
+In Wauconda, a village in northwest Chicago, the annual Latino Heritage Festival was canceled due to “the recent weather situation and immigration concerns in our area,” the Wauconda Police Department said in a Friday social media post.

 One of the largest events of the Fiestas Patrias, the parade for the Mexican Independence Day in Waukegan, has been postponed for the first time in its 30-year history to November 1 from September 14.
 The festival is celebrated every year in the suburb along Lake Michigan just north of the Great Lakes naval base, the facility Gov. JB Pritzker said Trump is set to use as a command center for incoming immigration agents.

-Communities throughout the nation’s third-largest city are preparing for ICE presence by handing out flyers reminding families they have the right in the face of immigration enforcement to remain silent and don’t have to consent to be searched or share their birthplace or citizenship status, among other rights.
+Communities throughout the city are preparing for ICE presence by handing out flyers reminding families they have the right to remain silent, don’t have to consent to be searched and don’t have to share their birthplace or citizenship status, among other rights.

-In Pilsen, neighbors gathered this weekend to celebrate Latino culture, choosing joy despite fear: “I think now more than ever is when we need to demonstrate that we are united and we are a community,” longtime resident Araceli Lucio said.
+In Pilsen, the neighborhood gathered this weekend to celebrate Latino culture, choosing joy despite fear.

+“I think now more than ever is when we need to demonstrate that we are united and we are a community,” said longtime resident Araceli Lucio.

-CNN’s Alison Main, Samantha Waldenberg, Lily Hautau and Gabe Cohen contributed to this report.
+CNN’s Alison Main, Samantha Waldenberg and Gabe Cohen contributed to this report.

 The-CNN-Wire